 Acropolis Museum.
-Modern museum just downhill from Acropolis site, hosting ancient treasures and artefacts in well organized and presentable manner.
+The modern museum is just downhill from the Acropolis site, hosting ancient treasures and artifacts in a well-organized and presentable manner.
 A must when visiting Athens.

 Syntagma Square.
-Central square in Athens, main meeting and transport point for entire city, popular tourist destination and exploration starting point.
+The central square in Athens, main meeting and transport point for the entire city, popular tourist destination, and exploration starting point.

 Plaka.
-Colorful Athens neighborhood just next to Acropolis, lined with cobbled streets, souvenir shops, cafes and restaurants.
-Very popular with tourists to walk around and enjoy relaxed atmosphere.
+Colorful Athens neighborhood just next to Acropolis, lined with cobbled streets, souvenir shops, cafes, and restaurants.
+Very popular with tourists to walk around and enjoy the relaxed atmosphere.

 Mycenae.
-Ancient Greek city and temple ruins dating back to 7th century BC, located in Peloponnese, southwest from Athens.
+The ancient Greek city and temple ruin dating back to the 7th century BC, located in Peloponnese, southwest of Athens.

 Knossos.
 Palaces and archaeological sites dating back to the Bronze Age, located on the island of Crete.